-Katy has sold clothing on Mercari and Poshmark for two years and does most of her thrift shopping online using eBay, Poshmark, and Mercari.
+Katy has sold clothing on Mercari and Poshmark for years and does most of her thrift shopping online using eBay, Poshmark, and Mercari.

 Most of us are fairly careful when shopping for clothes online—we examine photos closely, read the fine print, and only use "legit" sites.
 That's why it can be hard to trust sites like Poshmark without having used them firsthand.
 But here's the thing—you can get great deals on Poshmark without having to worry about poor quality items or risking your personal information.
 Even if you haven't shopped online for used clothing before, you can learn how to use Poshmark safely.
 Read on to find out how to shop on Posh with total confidence.